cboudereau/fpddd/README.md

 type DecrementPlanning = DecrementPlanning of (RoomAvailability -> Rate -> Planning -> Planning option)
 ```

+Stateless operation : in FP states are managed through unit of work and traversable types likes Monads.
+That way a type is responsible to manage the state and map a function to transform each values.
+In/Out monads are very usefull to work with bounded process (like http request/response life cycle, database operations, ...)

 #### Personal Notes
 Here is a full version of the ENTITIES, SERVICE and VALUE OBJECT usage
 ```fsharp